JonathanWoodward/martianrobot/README.md

+## Project status

+Developed and tested with node v16.13.0

+Further work to be added
+* Jest testing.
+* Decide if to terminate when LOST and wait for robot to be placed again before accepting movements.
+* Deploy it somewhere (heroku / your kubernetes cluster / any otherinteresting place).
+* Split index.js out into modules.
+* Add instructions for docker and test on Linux VM.
+* Make a canvas user interface to show the robot moving rounf the grid.
+* Add multiple robots onto the grid and allow selecting which robot is in use.
+* Split out the REST and GQL API to be cleaner and not just use the command line string as a command.

 ## Martian Robots

 The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.